kien5436/You-Dont-Know-JS/up & going/ch1.md

 The only thing that cannot appear inside a multiline comment is a `*/`, because that would be interpreted to end the comment.

-You will definitely want to begin your learning of programming by starting off with the habit of commenting code.
+You will definitely want to begin your learning of programming by starting off with the habit of commenting mã.
 Throughout the rest of this chapter, you'll see I use comments to explain things, so do the same in your own practice.
-Trust me, everyone who reads your code will thank you!
+Trust me, everyone who reads your mã will thank you!

 ## Variables